p1ng-request/docs/templates/LinkedIn/LinkedIn_Send_event_invitations_post_engagements.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook send invitations to your event from your post engagements.
+**Description:** This notebook allows users to send event invitations and post engagements on LinkedIn.

-*NB: You must to organized the event to be able to send invitations!*<br>
-*NB2: You will be able to send invitations only to people you are connected!*

 ## Input